ricardoqueirozz/nir-measurement-methodology/README.md

 # Non-Ionizing Radiation (NIR) Measurements in Buildings.

 This repository contains the data and scripts used in the master's thesis titled **"TBD"**.
-The thesis covers the methods and results of NIR measurements conducted in buildings with Base Transition Stations (BTSs) in it rooftop or buildings which some floors are under BTSs line of sight.
+The thesis covers the methods and results of NIR measurements conducted in buildings with Base Transceiver Stations (BTSs) in it rooftop or buildings which some floors are under BTSs line of sight.

 ## Authors